The six main types of anxiety disorders are:

 What does anxiety mean?

-We all get worried or scared in response to certain situations in our lives.
-On a clinical level, anxiety refers to the state of extreme worry, fear and panic the majority of your day.
-Trivial situations or even in the anticipation of situations that have not happened will trigger these feelings in someone with a clinical anxiety disorder.
+We all get worried or scared in response to specific situations in our lives.
+On a clinical level, anxiety refers to the state of extreme worry, fear, and panic for the majority of your day.
+Trivial situations or even the anticipation of situations that have not happened will trigger these feelings in someone with a clinical anxiety disorder.

 Anxiety has various causes.
 Some major causes are: